Acraea atolmis

 Acraea atolmis, the scarlet acraea, is a butterfly in the family Nymphalidae.
 It is found in western Zimbabwe, Botswana, northern Namibia, western Zambia, the southern and western part of the DRC and Angola.

 Description

 A. atolmis Westw. agrees very closely with A. nohara and only differs essentially in having the veins of the hindwing black in the distal part and in the entire absence of the marginal band of the hindwing on both surfaces.
 Damaraland, Rhodesia, Angola and the southern Congo. - f. acontias Westw.
 (55 c as atolmis) is the rainy-season form and differs in having all the black dots larger and particularly in the hindwing having a distinct marginal band, though only 1 mm. in breadth, above unspotted, beneath enclosing narrow, transversely placed rectangular whitish marginal spots.
-The female has the ground-colour of both wings brown to black-grey. - ab. decora Weym. is a melanotic aberration of the in which the middle of the fore wing above is blackish.
-Angola.
+The female has the ground-colour of both wings brown to black-grey.
+The aberratio form decora Weym. is a melanotic aberration in which the middle of the fore wing above is blackish.